Why Startups Need To Keep Their Burn Rate In Check

 Are your financial statements more like financial questions?
 Trying to get by with Excel spreadsheets and a pocket calculator might be a thrifty solution for the aspiring small business owner, but the added work and stress, as well as the potential for miscalculation, make it a risky choice.
 Your new business might operate on a monthly basis, but you need effective planning to secure the kind of long-term funding required to succeed.

-Investing in centralised and comprehensive software package will make it much easier to create and manage your company’s budget, create accurate financial statements, and track your cash balance, burn rate and other key metrics.
+Investing in centralized and comprehensive software package will make it much easier to create and manage your company’s budget, create accurate financial statements, and track your cash balance, burn rate and other key metrics.
 More data means more insights, so you can continue to refine and reduce expenses while presenting your investors with clear, concise information they can rely on to invest with confidence.

 Another side effect?
 Data-driven growth.
 Armed with complete and accurate financial information and easy data analytics, you can take advantage of smarter forecasting to (for example) identify opportunities for deeper market penetration, find new verticals to pursue, and leverage economies of scale through detailed expansion forecasts.
 These opportunities may be new sources of direct revenue or provide enticement to investors keen to reap additional profits down the road.
 Both will cut your burn rate significantly with fresh infusions of cash.